How Do I Hit A Backhand In Pickleball?

 Taking the ball early is another effective approach when facing low balls.
 Instead of waiting for the ball to bounce, try to intercept it in mid-air, just after it clears the net.
 Taking the ball early minimizes the time your opponent has to react and disrupts their defensive rhythm.
 It also allows you to maintain better control and precision in your backhand shots.

-You may also like: Tips For Playing Pickleball
+You may also like: Pickleball Training Paddle

 Practice bending your knees and taking the ball early during drills and game situations.
 With consistent practice, you’ll develop the skills and agility required to handle low balls effectively.